 For certain western sensibilities China is rapidly approaching an ideal type of digital dystopia.
 Without downplaying the extent to which sophisticated information technologies in China are used to exert control over society, it is also important to recognise how different cultural values relating to the role of the individual and the morals of intelligence shape the role, use and perception of digital technologies.

 Shuang L. Frost

 Lukáš Likavčan is a researcher and theorist, writing on philosophy of technology and political ecology.
 He is a PhD candidate at Department of Environmental Studies, Faculty of Social Sciences, Masaryk University, Brno.
 Likavčan teaches at Center for Audiovisual Studies FAMU, Prague, and Strelka Institute for Media, Architecture and Design, where he also graduated from The New Normal education programme in 2018.
 He is a member of display – association for research and collective practice, Prague.

 Vertical Atlas is a series of five events that attempt to develop a techno-political cartography, departing from the conceptual model laid out by Benjamin Bratton in The Stack.
 This series aims at investigating specific geozones where the entanglement of different sovereignties surface and different stacks clash.
 Each event consists of a public programme in Het Nieuwe Instituut and a research lab for invited guests.

-This project is initiated by Benjamin Bratton, Leonardo Dellanoce, Arthur Steiner and Klaas Kuitenbrouwer, and is developed and produced by Het Nieuwe Instituut, Hivos Digital Earth and Stedelijk Museum Amsterdam.
+This project is initiated by Benjamin Bratton, Leonardo Dellanoce, Arthur Steiner and Klaas Kuitenbrouwer, and is developed and produced by Het Nieuwe Instituut and Hivos Digital Earth.